-My work reflects a breadth of skill and adjustment for any type of document, including:
+My work represents a breadth of skill and nuance for any type of business or communications document, including:

 Web content: visions statements, about pages, editing and more

 Note: Some samples presented below were written for WikiHow

 Web content - Vision Statement for North River Co.

 It’s a common daily product, found in all our homes, but uniquely crafted to make a difference.
 North River Company soaps will shift your thinking around self-care products.
 North River Co. crafts soap to nourish your body and to support healthier communities.
 The vision of North River Co. aims:

 To handcraft one-of-a-kind soap that nourishes skin while delighting and impressing through artistic design.

 To create soaps derived from and packaged in sustainable, eco-sensitive materials.

 To enhance community nourishment by donating 50% proceeds to affiliate food banks and organizations.

 To offer high-end products for larger-scale events for interested businesses and organizations.